-Concerning MiFIR Transaction Reporting EMSA explicitly requires completeness and accuracy controls via RTS 22 Article 15 Clause 3: “Investment firms shall have arrangements in place to ensure that their transaction reports are complete and accurate.
+Concerning MiFIR Transaction Reporting EMSA explicitly requires completeness and accuracy controls via RTS 22 Article 15: “Investment firms shall have arrangements in place to ensure that their transaction reports are complete and accurate.
 These arrangements shall include testing of their reporting process and regular reconciliation of their front-office trading records against data samples provided to them by their competent authorities to that effect.”
 EMIR and SFTR have mandated Pairing and Matching and furthermore, ESMA issues periodic reports regarding holistic data quality where they remind regulated firms that they: “are strongly encouraged to use regulatory data in their own internal risk and compliance management processes.
 In doing so counterparties incentives to report accurate data will be further aligned.”, clearly stating firms are not encouraged to fire and forget.

-While comparing the number of transactions sent vs. the number of transactions accepted by the regulator, we can identify many reporting issues including identifying rejections or discovering records being missed.
-In many cases, a field-by-field comparison is required to solve the issues.
-A simple example of this can be an issue with the trade size.
-In a client’s trading system, there may be X number of shares traded in a particular transaction and this X can, for one of many reasons, be altered on its way to the regulator as the trades pass through different systems and vendors.
-The regulator would still accept the transaction as they will not have a way to know that this is a wrong number, but only by comparing the transaction size field, will an issue with the reporting be identified by the firm’s controls function.
+While comparing the population of transactions reported against the number accepted by the regulator, firms can identify reporting issues such as rejected records or ones which were missed entirely along the reporting chain.
+Regarding accuracy, a field-by-field comparison is required to solve issues.
+For example an issue with the trade size: in a client’s trading system there may be X shares traded in a particular stock where X, for several reasons, can be regressed on its way to the regulator as reporting fields pass through several systems and vendors.
+A regulator would still accept an inaccurate transaction as they will not know it on T+1, but only by comparing the transaction size field, will an issue with the reporting be identified by the firm’s controls function.

 UTI matching is the process of checking that two counterparties to a trade that have a SFTR reporting obligation are both using the same UTI to submit the SFTR report.
 Report Pairing is the process of reviewing the fields of matched UTIs to ensure trade data is the same and passes ESMA validation rules.